 It’s barbecue time, and scare stories are already in the news about the dangers of cooking meat, fish and poultry on the grill.
 Most of those warnings concern the formation of carcinogens and mutagens known as heterocyclic amines (HCAs) during the grilling process.

-While it’s probably wise to enjoy foods such as char-broiled steaks and blackened catfish only as an occasional special treat, these news reports leave out a very important fact.
+While it’s probably wise to enjoy barbecue meat such as char-broiled steaks and blackened catfish only as an occasional special treat, these news reports leave out a very important fact.

-The greatest danger from heterocyclic amines (HCAs) is not from grilled or barbecued meat.
+The greatest danger from heterocyclic amines (HCAs) is not from barbecue meat or grilled steaks.
 Rather, it is from processed and packaged protein foods including veggie burgers and other approxi-meats.

 Industrially processed proteins derived from soy, corn, wheat and other grains contain plenty of HCAs, and the levels only increase with the addition of flavor enhancing soy sauces and marinades.